 Ohioans are increasingly feeling the effects of diabetes as thousands of people suffer from the disease, and many others may have diabetes and not know it!
 It is estimated that one out of every three children born after 2000 in the United States will be directly affected by diabetes.
-In Ohio there are over 850,000 people over the age of 18 diagnosed with diabetes.
-In the Greater Cincinnati area there are over 250,000 individuals who have diabetes.
+In Ohio, approximately 1,334,918 people have diabetes.

-That is why the American Diabetes Association's Cincinnati office is so committed to educating the public about how to stop diabetes and support those living with the disease.
+That is why the American Diabetes Association is so committed to educating the public about how to stop diabetes and support those living with the disease.

 We are here to help.

 Family Link is for any family that has children with type 1 diabetes.
 Through various free social events, connect with other families in a fun atmosphere.

 Camp Korelitz was established in the early 1970s and has served thousands of campers with diabetes.
 Hosted at an American Camping Association certified camp, this woodland setting is a wonderful place to commune with nature just outside of Cincinnati where campers will enjoy traditional camp activities in addition to diabetes care, management and confidence.
 Learn more about Camp Korelitz here.